slapxxi/the-application/README.md

 # The Application

 A single page web application written in React.
-Browse [devlog folder](devlog/README.md) for more info.
+Browse [devlog](devlog/README.md) for more info.